 The trip will start in Dushanbe, Tajikistan.

-We’ll meet at the reception of Shumon Hotel, from where we’ll drive to the border with Shikhran.
+We’ll meet at the reception of the hotel, from where we’ll drive to the border with Shikhran.

 Please read this section for further details.

-Yes, all participants must be reasonably fit for this trip, since we’ll be hiking for 6 days in a row, going over more than 4000-meter mountain passes, and always being self-sufficient.
+Yes, all participants must be reasonably fit for this trip, since we’ll be hiking for 6 days in a row, going over 4000-meter mountain passes, while camping and being self-sufficient.

 Yes, of course, all women are always welcome in our Afghanistan tours.